itmat/pgfi-hts/starcluster/README.md

 ## 2. Set Up Configuration File ##

 You'll need a Starcluster configuration file, for which the `starcluster.cfg.tpl` in this directory acts as a template.
 You need to edit it, and fill in the appropriate AWS keys and IDs and whatnot, and also point the `clusterkey` to an appropriate `.pem` file.
-Decide how many virtual boxes you want to spin up, and how big they should be, etc.  (I had trouble spinning up more than 19 for a cluster, but maybe that was a fluke).
+Decide how many virtual boxes you want to spin up, and how big they should be, etc.  Amazon has a limit of 20 on-demand or reserved instances (Starcluster says it can handle spot instances, but that the functionality is in beta.)

 ## 3. Make a Work Volume ##